 In the top bar, set Mode back to Create.
 By default it will try to draw from the end of any selected joint.
 MMB-click to stop this drawing action.
-Now click on the COG joint in the Right view then draw a joint just below it then 5 joints for the leg as shown here.
+Now click on the COG joint in the Right view then draw a pelvis joint just below it.